FedericoSerini/FedericoSerini/README.md

 My name is Federico and I live in Rome, Italy.
 Graduated as Informatics Industrial Engineer.
 Even if I did not attend a bachelor in Computer Science I closed the gap by my own.
-Working in the IT industry since 2016 and my curiosity and ambition lead me to my current job as lead software engineer.
+Working in the IT industry since 2016.
 I read tons of books about methodology and software architecture.
 In fact, my focus is all about methodology at the expense of technology

 My favorite book is: